dwavesystems/dwave-tabu/README.rst

 .. installation-start-marker

+.. note:: Package not yet available on PyPI.

 A wheel might be available for your system on PyPI.
 Source distributions are provided as well.

 .. code-block:: python